Skip to main content

 Spinel8Very Good

-Emerald / Morganite7.5–8Good (with protective setting)
+Emerald / Morganite7.5–8Good with a protective setting

 Opal / Pearl5.5–6.5Not recommended for daily wear